benlawson/MusicLingo/README.md

 + Interval will return the lyrics between the two number inverals
 + Mode returns the most common word in a song
 + Sentiment uses IBM BlueMix Personality Insights to determine personality keywords to describe the song.
-+ Style will return the style of music the term has
++ Styles will return the style of music the term has
++ Element will return a boolean if the word is in the lyrics
 + Moods will return the moods of music the term has (if there is one)
++ Genre will return the genre of the music

 Statements:
 + Print will display the information on the screen
-+ Play will play the information through your speackers
++ Play will play the information through your speakers

 ##Setup